 Option 1: The participant submits a master copy of the completed dissertation, along with the signed approval page.
 The Dissertation Secretary arranges for duplicating the dissertation with Andrews University LithoTech.
 At this point, the Dissertation Secretary submits the Notification of Thesis/Dissertation Completion form to the Records Office and the participant's dissertation process is complete.

-Subsequently, the student receives two bills: one from LithoTech, which covers only the printing charge; and a second bill, which covers the costs for binding, copy editing (\$200), copyrighting, and microfilming (the latter two items are optional), plus all associated taxes.
+Subsequently, the student receives two bills: one from LithoTech, which covers only the printing charge; and a second bill, which covers the costs for binding and copy editing (computed on a sliding-scale basis for length of dissertation), plus all associated taxes.
 This bill also will reflect any personal bound copies the participant has ordered (beyond the four copies that remain with Andrews University).
 In addition, a PDF file of the dissertation should be submitted to the Dissertation Secretary, either electronically or on a CD.
-The dissertation will then be uploaded to a special web site at the James White Library.
+The Dissertation Secretary will send the student a "Digital Dissertations and Theses Submission Agreement" to fill out and return to her.
+The digital file will then be uploaded to a special web site at the Janes White Library.